aave-dao/aave-proposals-reports/reports/277-aave-multichain-risk-params-update.md

 :white_check_mark: The code on the proposal payload corresponds to the proposal specification.

-:?: The proposal includes a proper tests suite, checking all necessary post-conditions.
+:question: The proposal includes a proper tests suite, checking all necessary post-conditions.

 :x: BGD reviewed the payload before the proposal was submitted.